 As you can see, this command is interactive.
 I provided the title, the body in VS Code, and then submitted the PR in a snap.

-If you were to provide some metadata such as the reviewers, assignees, or labels, you could also do it by selecting
+Suppose you were to provide some metadata such as the reviewers, assignees, or labels.
+In that case, you could also do it by selecting

 ?
 What's next?
 Add metadata?
 What would you like to add?
 [Use arrows to move, space to select, <right> to all, <left> to none, type to filter][ ] Reviewers> [x] Assignees[ ] Labels[ ] Projects[ ] Milestone